B.A. in Fine Arts from the University of British Columbia.

-2007:: Completed a series of paintings "Vespertine Views", inspired by travels in France [exhibited at the Chinese Cultural Centre Museum in Vancouver earlier this year].
+2007:: Completed a series of paintings "Vespertine Views", inspired by travels in France [exhibited at the Chinese Cultural Centre Museum in Vancouver].

-2008:: New series of paintings "Architectural Bondage" in progress.
+2008:: Series of paintings "Architectural Bondage" in progress.

 2008Vespertine Views Solo exhibition at the Chinese Cultural Centre Museum, Vancouver [a cross-cultural presentation by Alliance Française Vancouver and the Chinese Cultural Centre of Greater Vancouver]